Close-up of Raquel and Ange's hands clasped on their laps. Both have decorated nails and wear dark clothes.

 Description

-Implement recommendations made in the In Plain Sight: Addressing Indigenous-Specific Racism and Discrimination in B.C. health care report, striving to establish a health-care system in B.C. that is culturally safe and free of Indigenous-specific racism.
+Implement recommendations made in the In Plain Sight: Addressing Indigenous-specific racism and discrimination in B.C. health care report, striving to establish a health care system in B.C. that is culturally safe and free of Indigenous-specific racism.

 How far along